nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Expected Output
 ```
-Order 1 has been added to the warehouse
+Order 1 added to the warehouse
 Another command?
 ```